Pageboy/notes/docs/Teaching/Digital Workflow/Week 1.md

 - First Performed : 1594-95
 - First Printed : 1597

-Shakespeare play, Romeo and Juliet is well known as one of Shakespeare’s most famous tragedy.
+Romeo and Juliet is well known as one of Shakespeare’s most famous tragedy.
 As a popular theme for modern day love stories, the tragic tale records the story of two lovers Romeo of the house of Montague and Juliet from the house of Capulet.
 With love doomed to end in failure, the lovers woo each other in the wake of a warring feud between the two houses of Montague and Capulet.

 A heartwarming tale ensues with the lovers finding ways and means to romance each other until their relationship is exposed.
 Tragic events of anger and hate end in the death of both lovers which reunite both factions overcome with remorse.